OpenDSA/OpenDSA/RST/en/PointersJava/HeapMem.rst

 "Heap" memory, also known as "dynamic" memory, is an alternative to local stack memory.
-Local memory (Section 2) is quite automatic |---| it is allocated automatically on function call and it is deallocated automatically when a function exits.
+:ref:`Local memory <local memory> <LocalMem>` is quite automatic.
+It is allocated automatically when a function is called, and it is deallocated automatically when the function exits.
 Heap memory is different in every way.
-The programmer explicitly requests the allocation of a memory "block" of a particular size, and the block continues to be allocated until the programmer explicitly requests that it be deallocated.
-In Java, the memory deallocation is done automatically by Automatic Garbage Collection.
+The programmer explicitly requests the allocation of a memory "block" of a particular size, and the block continues to be allocated until something happens that makes it go away.
+In some languages (noteably, C and C++), objects in heap memory only go away when the programmer explicitly requests that it be deallocated.
 So the programmer has much greater control of memory, but with greater responsibility since the memory must now be actively managed.
+Dropping all references to a memory location without deallocating it is a signficant source of errors in C/C++, and this is so common that it has a name: :term:`memory leak`
+(In fact, many commercial C++ programs have memory leaks.)
+Java removes this source of errors by handling memory deallocation automatically, using :term:`garbage collection`.
+The downside is that garbage collection is a slow process that happens at unpredictable times.

 The advantages of heap memory are:

 * **Lifetime**.
 Because the programmer now controls exactly when memory is allocated, it is possible to build a data structure in memory, and return that data structure to the caller.
-This was never possible with local memory which was automatically deallocated when the function exited.
+  This was never possible with local memory, which was automatically deallocated when the function exited.

 * **Size**.
 The size of allocated memory can be controlled with more detail.
-For example, a string buffer can be allocated at run-time which is exactly the right size to hold a particular string.
-With local memory, the code is more likely to declare a buffer size 1000 and hope for the best.
+  For example, a string buffer can be allocated at run-time that is exactly the right size to hold a particular string.
+  With local memory, the code is more likely to declare a buffer of size 1000 and hope for the best.
   (See the StringCopy() example below.)

 The disadvantages of heap memory are:

 * **More Work**.
-Heap allocation needs to arranged explicitly in the code which is just more work.
+Heap allocation needs to arranged for explicitly in the code, which is just more work.

 * **More Bugs**.
-Because it's now done explicitly in the code, realistically on occasion the allocation will be done incorrectly leading to memory bugs.
+Because it's now done explicitly in the code, on occasion the allocation will be done incorrectly leading to memory bugs.
   Local memory is constrained, but at least it's never *wrong*.

 Nonetheless, there are many problems that can only be solved with heap memory, so that's that way it has to be.

 Java Garbage Collection
 -----------------------

-The following are some important points about Garbage Collection:
+The following are some important points about Garbage Collection.

 * Garbage collection is a mechanism that is frequently invoked by the Java Virtual Machine to get ride of the unused heap memory objects.
-It removes every object that is not being used by the running Java program anymore.
+  It removes every object that is not being used anymore by the running Java program.
   The results of this process is freeing up the memory so other new objects can use that piece of memory.

-* In other programming languages like C and C++, it is the responsibility of the programmer to take care of freeing up the memory from unused objects and arrays, this process consumes programmer's time and increase code complexity.
-In the other hand, garbage collection makes programming more easily by taking care of the memory management for the programmer and makes the programmer focusing only on programming.
+* In other programming languages like C and C++, it is the responsibility of the programmer to take care of freeing up the memory from unused objects and arrays.
+  Doing so consumes programmer's time and increases code complexity.
+  On the other hand, garbage collection makes programming easier by taking care of the memory management for the programmer.

-* Before removing an object from memory garbage collection invokes finalize() method of that object and gives an opportunity to perform any sort of cleanup required.
-If the programmer do not override this method, the default finializer method will be invoked (the method defined in ``Object`` class).
+* Before removing an object from memory, garbage collection invokes the finalize() method of that object and gives an opportunity to perform any sort of cleanup required.
+  If the programmer does not override this method, the default finializer method will be invoked
+  (the method defined in the ``Object`` class).

-* Java Virtual Machine invokes the garbage collection based on the size of the dynamically allocated memory from the heap.
+* The Java Virtual Machine invokes garbage collection based on the size of the dynamically allocated memory from the heap.

-* Programmers can use some methods like System.gc() and Runtime.gc() to send request of garbage collection to Java Virtual Machine.
+  Garbage collection is **slow**, and hard to predict.
+  This can be a problem for programs that have real-time performance constraints.

 The following are some cases that make an object subject to be removed from heap memory by garbage collection:

-* When the programmer sets all references to an object to ``null``.
+* When the programmer changes all references to an object to something else.

-* If the object is defined inside a block of code and all references to that object are out of scoop after the execution of that block.
+* If the object is defined inside a block of code, and all references to that object are local.
+  When excecution of that block is complete, the local variables are destroyed automatically, leaving the object in heap memory without any references.
   Here is an example

   .. codeinclude:: Pointers/Scoop

-* If an object A contains a reference to another object B. Object B will be eligible for garbage collection one object A set to ``null``.
-Here is an example:
+* Assume an object ``A`` contains a reference to another object ``B``, and ``A`` contains the only such reference to ``B``.
+  Object ``B`` will be eligible for garbage collection if ``A`` is also eligible for garbage collection.
+  Here is an example.

   .. codeinclude:: Pointers/Date

 .. inlineav:: garbageDisposalCON ss
    :output: show